-Wilshere's absence adds to a disappointing start to the season at Emirates Stadium, which has seen them lose three of their six Premier League matches, although they climbed up the table with a 3-0 win over Bolton on Saturday .
+Wilshere's absence adds to a disappointing start to the season at Emirates Stadium, which has seen them lose three of their six Premier League matches, although they climbed up the table with a .

 Wilshere had been wearing a protective boot to guard the affected right ankle, which manager Arsene Wenger claims was first damaged when the midfielder was on England duty against Switzerland in June, in an attempt to avoid surgery.

 Wenger won his running battle with England Under-21 counterpart Stuart Pearce over Wilshere's selection for the summer's European Championships in Denmark, but the rest he was able to enjoy in the close season was not enough to cure the problem.

 Arsenal's statement on the surgery added: "Jack Wilshere has this morning undergone ankle surgery at a central London hospital.